shorepine/alles/README.md

 Alles is completely open source, and can be a fun platform to adapt beyond its current capabilities.

 You can upgrade the firmware or write your own using the USB connection.
 [See the guide on flashing a hardware Alles speaker](https://github.com/bwhitman/alles/tree/main/alles-flashing.md) (either DIY or one of ours).

-## Generating new FM patches or changing the PCM bank

-Alles comes prebaked with some converted DX7 patches from the [learnFM](https://github.com/bwhitman/learnfm) project.
-It also comes prebaked with a long buffer of PCM samples, mostly ones that are more complex to synthesize using additive oscillators, for example, closed hi-hats or cymbals.
-If you build your own firmware, you're free to change both.
-In [`amy_headers.py`](https://github.com/bwhitman/alles/blob/main/amy_headers.py), [`partials.py`](https://github.com/bwhitman/alles/blob/main/partials.py) and [`fm.py`](https://github.com/bwhitman/alles/blob/main/fm.py) you'll see functions that can regenerate `pcm.h`, `fm.h`, `partials.h` for you, by giving it other FM patches, PCM buffers or even SoundFonts.

 ## THANK YOU TO